javolpe/sweater-weather/README.md

 * [Unsplah Image API](https://unsplash.com/developers)
 * [Mapquest Directions API](https://developer.mapquest.com/documentation/directions-api/)

 ### Getting Started
 This project was built to mimick what a backend would send to a frontend server and does not have a functioning server to hit but endpoints can be reached via Postman.
 To hit these endpoints clone down the repo and run your Rails server locally.
 This is not hosted live hence the localhost domain.
-I'm well aware of the joke about the dev student asking you to check out their "cool new site" and sending you localhost, this not that but I do appreciate the humor ha.
+I'm well aware of the joke about the dev student asking you to check out their "cool new site" and sending you localhost, this not that but I do appreciate the humor.

+### Endpoints

 The endpoints to hit are as follows: